DraxCodes/NewsAPI.Net/README.md

 //This will fetch all news regarding Arrow
 //This request exmample states that articles are to be:
-//No older than 7 days and no younger than 2.
+//No older than 7 days and also ignore articles from the last 2 days.
 //For example if it where 10/1/2019, this would be news articles from The 3/1/2019 to 8/1/2019 var request = new AllNewsRequest("Arrow", SortType.PublishedDate, DateTime.UtcNow.AddDays(-7), DateTime.UtcNow.AddDays(-2));
 ```